5 recommended OTC drugs

 • Thickened, yellow nails (suspected onychomycosis)

-• New pigmented spots on nail
+• New pigmented spots on the nail

-• Total loss of a nail
+• Complete loss of the nail

 • Paronychia (periungual infection)